paul-hartwich/fast_proxy_manager/README.md

 And remove proxies from the list if they are not working.
 This script does maintain the can proxies for you entirely.
 Best use for looping scraping scripts (legal) or for easy/fast use of proxy.
+It can also be seen as a pre-configured Can.

 **Example:**